 Every process launched in the Platform, from Jupyter sessions to Model APIs, uses the code you select from your Git repo.
 When your analysis launches, the Docker container running it has Git configured with your credentials.
-From any running process, you could run commands such as git status just as you would on your own computer.
+From any running process, you could run commands git status just as you would on your own computer.

-In interactive sessions (like Jupyter, RStudio, and Zeppelin), you don't have to run Git commands yourself.
-Instead, the Session Sync feature lets you save changes back to your Git remote from the browser without needing the Git command line interface.
-For detailed instructions on Session Sync, see the Working in a Session section.
+In interactive sessions (like Jupyter and RStudio), you don't have to run Git commands yourself.
+Instead, the session sync feature lets you save changes back to your Git remote from the browser without needing the Git command line interface.
+For detailed instructions on session sync, see the Working in a Session section.